Preventing and Treating Diaper Rash

 As with any ailment, prevention might be better than a cure!
 There are several steps you can take to ensure that your child won’t suffer this summer.
 Frequent and timely changes are the mainstay of prevention.
 A dry bottom is much less likely to suffer a rash.
 If possible, allow the skin to be open to air for brief periods throughout the day.
 When changing soiled diapers, using water to clean the area is best.
 A mild soap may be necessary for particularly messy changes; however it isn’t routinely needed for each change.
 Commercial baby wipes, even those made for sensitive skin, may contain irritating perfumes or chemicals.

 If, despite your careful attention to prevention, your infant suffers redness and irritation, there are many things you can do to heal it quickly.
 Continue to change your infant promptly and often.
 Using water will be less irritating than wipes.
 Consider the use of a squeeze bottle to apply a gentle cleansing jet of water rather than rubbing irritated skin.
 Pat the tender skin dry, do not rub.
 Allow the skin to sit open to air in order to fully dry.
 Barrier (diaper) creams that contain zinc oxide or petrolatum can be good for soothing and helping skin to heal.
 Thicker creams generally work best (e.g 40% zinc oxide).
 Apply a very thick layer of barrier cream as a skin protectant; if you can see the skin underneath the layer of diaper cream, apply more.
-Remember when changing soiled diapers, it is best to wipe of just stool and barrier cream, it is not necessary to completely remove the diaper cream.
+Remember when changing soiled diapers, it is best to wipe off the stool and barrier cream, but it is not necessary to completely remove the diaper cream.
 Scrubbing of the skin will only cause further irritation.
-The use of a colloidal oatmeal bath is an excellent tool to soothe, as well.
-Another home remedy of use is painting the irritated area with Maalox solution and allowing it to dry.
+The use of a colloidal oatmeal* bath is an excellent tool to soothe, as well.
+Another home remedy to use is painting the irritated area with Maalox (liquid antacid) and allowing it to dry.
 The compounds in the medicine will have a soothing effect on the skin.
-You may then put your barrier cream over top of the dried Maalox.
+Apply the barrier cream on top of the dried Maalox.

 If you notice pimple or pus filled lesions in the diaper area, that may be a sign of a bacterial infection which may require a prescription to improve.
 Schedule an office visit for help.
-If a rash appears blistered or bleeding, that is another indicator that a visit to our office may be needed.
+If a rash appears raw, blistered, or bleeding, that is another indication that a visit to our office may be needed.
 Of course, any rash that continues to worsen despite your treatment at home also needs to be seen.